+,

+The student's study hours for each learning

+activity are given as well as the hours of non- directed study according to the principles of the

+ECTS Course total 75

+STUDENT PERFORMANCE

-The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the Course total 75 ECTS Course total 73 STUDENT PERFORMANCE EVALUATION Progress during semester.
-Description of the evaluation procedure All projects are presented at the end of semester and a Language of qualitation methods of debate and a critical presentat ion follows.
+EVALUATION Progress during semester.

+Description of the evaluation procedure All projects are presented at the end of semester and a

+Language of qualitation mathods of debate and a critical presentation follows.